 She and her husband, Dan, were the recipients of the City of Reno Historic Resources Commission inaugural Historic Preservation Advocacy Award, as well as the City of Reno 2007 Historic Preservation Award for their restoration of the grounds and residence of the Francis G. Newlands Mansion, National Historic Landmark, which has been featured on HGTV's Restore America national program, as well as the local KNPB House with a History series.

-Ellis has been practicing Landscape Architecture for over 30 years.
-He is a Fellow of the American Society of Landscape Architects (ASLA), Past President of the Council of Landscape Architectural Registration Boards (CLARB), past President of the Nevada State Board of Landscape Architecture and has been involved with the board in various capacities over the years.
-He has been involved in ASLA over the years, specifically, as Trustee for the Nevada Chapter, Co-chair for the Northern Nevada Section, Member of the Landscape Architectural Accreditation Board, and on the Administrative Committee of the Landscape Architecture Continuing Education System.
+Ellis practiced Landscape Architecture for over 30 years.
+Has been involved with ASLA, CLARB and the State Board dating back to 1989.
+He is a Fellow of the American Society of Landscape Architects (ASLA), Past President of the Council of Landscape Architectural Registration Boards (CLARB), past President of the Nevada State Board of Landscape Architecture.
+ASLA involvement also includes; Trustee for the Nevada Chapter, Co-chair for the Northern Nevada Section, Member of the Landscape Architectural Accreditation Board, on the Administrative and Monitoring Committees of the Landscape Architecture Continuing Education System.
 Ellis has his Bachelor's degree from Cal-Poly Pomona, California and his Master's degree from University of Nevada, Reno.
 He taught at Truckee Meadows Community College over 20 years.
 During this time, he was a partner in Cruitt & Antuez, an Architectural/Landscape Architectural consulting firm.
 You will find him on most sunny days riding his motorcycle, teaching a class of motorcycle riders, playing golf or enjoying the outdoors with his camera in hand.